mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 -> **NOTE:** Prior to setting these options please ensure you read https://docs.atlas.mongodb.com/cluster-config/additional-options/.

 -> **NOTE:** This argument has been changed to type list make sure you have the proper syntax.
+The list can have only one  item maximum.

 Include **desired options** within advanced_configuration: